Departure

 - Rig a forward spring line and a fender near the stern corner

-- Double back spring line and bow line
+- Double back spring the line and the bow line

 - Prop walk, will it help or hinder

-- Cock bow out by going reverse on the spring line
+- Cock bow out by going reverse on the forward spring line with the wheel turned to the dock.

 - Put in forward and throttle up to get the boat moving